Navigating mental health services in Spain can be challenging but this guide will help you understand the system and the support on offer.

 How to choose a health insurance provider

 Naturally, the rates for private health insurance vary depending on the type of cover you choose.
-However, you can get free quotes on our health insurance page or use the Acierto and Rastreator price comparison tools to find the best option for you.
+However, you can get free quotes on our health insurance page.

 Some of the largest private health insurance companies in Spain include: